 We have a comprehensive in-house test repertoire, additionally some specialist tests are referred to external laboratories.
 Requesting via Trakcare or GP order comms will provide direction as to tube/ specimen requirements for all core tests and many specialist tests.
 Please contact the laboratory as required, for advice regarding specific tests.
 It is essential that all requests sent in to the laboratory are correctly identified and labelled.

 We provide comprehensive reference ranges for our tests.
 These are available when accessing results via Trakcare and Clinical portal/SCI store and are also printed on Biochemistry Report forms.
 Information on reference ranges is also provided within our Laboratory Handbook.
 Interpretative comments are also provided on reports, where appropriate.
 For more detailed reference range data and for further interpretation of results, please contact the Department.
 Reference ranges will be regularly reviewed and amended as required.

 As part of the revised colorectal patient pathway, the QFIT test can now be ordered through ICE (as from 3.9.18).
-General guidance is available for GP's and bitesize learning sessions are available to GP practices (general info , planned evening sessions.
-The QFIT instruction leaflet for patients (English language version) can also be viewed here.
+General guidance is available for GP's and bitesize learning sessions are available to GP practices .
+Guidance on QFIT testing including information for patients is available on the GGC Biochemistry QFIT page.

 Additional guidance on Tumour markers (guidance for the non specialist on the appropriate use of commonly requested tumour markers) is now available in the form of a 'tumour marker bookmark'.
-This has been recently released by the Scottish Clinical Biochemistry Managed Diagnostic Network (SCBMDN), with the backing of the Royal College of Pathologists and the Realistic Medicine Program.
-Hard copies of the bookmark will also be made available to our GP's, and can be sent out on request by contacting [email protected]
+This has been recently released by the Scottish Clinical Biochemistry Network (SCBN), with the backing of the Royal College of Pathologists and the Realistic Medicine Program.